 - Cross Validation: for estimating the performance of supervised models on unseen data.

-- Datasets: for test datasets and for generating datasets with specific properties for investigating model behaviour.
+- Datasets: for test datasets and for generating datasets with specific properties for investigating model behavior.

 - Dimensionality Reduction: for reducing the number of attributes in data for summarization, visualization and feature selection such as Principal component analysis.